Peikos/hu-latex/README.md

 * `12pt` replaces `10pt` as default
 * `nocolour` disables the coloured headings and links
 * `dutch` will translate the title page / logo into dutch and sets the polyglossia language (defaults to English)
+* `chaprecto` preserves Memoir's default behaviour of starting chapters on a recto page.
+Disabled by default.

 # Commands
 * `\subtitle{}` - a subtitle